jameshfisher/jameshfisher.com/_posts/2017-06-25-pattern-jokes.md

 ---
-title: "Pattern jokes via WordNet/NLTK"
+title: Pattern jokes via WordNet/NLTK
-justification: "It's Sophie's birthday.
-This is a silly present"
+justification: It's Sophie's birthday.
+This is a silly present
+tags: []
 ---

 Facebook "Messenger Platform" lets you make bots which can talk on Facebook Messenger.
 I want to make a bot which makes "pattern jokes": it listens to the conversation, and occasionally responds with a "pattern joke" based on something someone said.
 Here's an example of a "pattern joke":